 Last but most certainly not least, a third option that owners of inherited properties might enjoy is the ability to sell their house quickly for cash.
 Instead of selling through a traditional real estate agent (and hoping they can find a buyer which is never a certainty), you can work with a house-buying company (like what we do here at Oahu Home Buyers) and they’ll often buy your house ‘As Is’ for cash on your timeline, possibly in even a week.
 It’s fast, simple, and doesn’t require any work.
 You don’t have to pay any fees, you can sell your house privately and you get the certainty of a completed transaction.

 There you have it!
-3 financial options you can pursue when selling an inherited property in Oahu!
+3 financial options you can pursue when selling an inherited property in Hawaii!